voicerepublic/vr-fidelity/README.md

 While

-* `path` - a path to metadata file
+* `path` - a path to manifest file
 * `logger` - optional, if given should be an instance of Logger

 ## The Gory Details

-The metadata file should contain the following:
+The manifest file should contain the following:

     ---
     :id: <id>